Want to Find Your Pathway to Success? Focus on People

 As I pushed for more sales and productivity, I also pushed my staff farther away.
 Morale was suffering and we had a tough time meeting our goals at times.
 No amount of reasoning could reach the minds of the people around me.
 Then it dawned on me that my focus was on profits and process, not people.
 My relentless stream of numbers, stats, systems, procedures and reports was compromising the spirit of my business.
 I had forgotten that you should never put profit before people.

 I knew that we had most of the building blocks in place; the only missing piece was culture.
-I stopped holding “numbers” meetings and starting having “people” meetings.
-At these meetings I asked for everyone’s input and to tell me what was right with the company and more importantly, what was wrong.
+I stopped holding “numbers” meetings and started having “people” meetings.
+At these meetings, I asked for everyone’s input and to tell me what was right with the company and more importantly, what was wrong.
 I listened and changed our focus from a numbers-driven business model to a people-driven model.
 Lifting morale and creating an exciting and enjoyable workplace was the goal.

 It took months, but the turnaround was dramatic.
 I had to put aside my hunt to find mistakes and mishaps and began a new mission to find people excelling and catching people doing things right, not wrong.
 I started a practice at the beginning of each week, which I still do today, to create a written list of each employee and write next to their name, something that I could praise or thank that person for.
 Throughout the week, I will make it point to speak to each employee in a sincere and positive manner.